afnanm1999/20180817-AfnanMirza-NYCSchools/README.md

 ### How to Use the app

 In order to test the app, project files need to be opened in Xcode 9.2<br/>
 There is no need to configure anything inside of the application source code.
 The project is already configured and can be run directly on a simulator of your choice. when the app first launches it will fetch the School's Data from the City of New York websites API.
-Once the data has been fetched successfully it will then list all of the schools in a UITableViewCell.
-Users can then go ahead and click on a school of their choice.
+Once the data has been fetched successfully it will then list all of the schools in a UITableView.
+Users can also slide down on the Table View which will reveal a Search Bar in the Navigation bar.
+User can use that search bar to search for schools.
+If the user doesn't want to search for any schools they dont have to.
+Users can simply go ahead and click on a school of their choice.
 This action will present a new View Controller with the Selected Schools SAT Scores and other information.

 ### Instructions